-The following are the named rapids within Florence County.
-Chipmunk Rapids is along Chipmunk Rapids Road, but the rest of the rapids require a hike to access.
-All maps and travel information for Florence County Waterfalls is available at the Wild Rivers Interpretive Center or on this website.
+PINE RIVER: Chipmunk and Snake Tail Rapids.
+Maps and travel information for Florence County Waterfalls are available at the Wild Rivers Interpretive Center or on this website.

 In 1978 Congress and President Carter officially declared 7,500 acres of the former Nicolet National Forest a federally designated wilderness.
 Whisker Lake Wilderness, the second largest national forest wilderness area in the state, is located in northern Florence County.
 The name is derived from the majestic pines near the shoreline of Whisker Lake.
 Timber cruisers from days gone by dubbed these pine "chin whiskers".
 These "chin whiskers" miraculously escaped the wildfires that ravaged the area after logging in the early 1900's.